OpenMatchmaking/spotter/README.md

 # spotter
-This middleware layer is written for restricting an access to the certain message queues and doing pre-processing or validating data before passing it later to the next step.
+This project is focused on providing opportunities for implementing workers and middleware layers for AMQP queues which are actively used in you system.
+Workers as middlewares will help you to restrict an access to the certain message queues and doing pre-processing or validating data before passing it later to the next queue in the processing chain.

 For example, it's very important for a cases when you should guaranteed that the data on each stage of pipeline will be correct and valid so that the last stage will send a response to the client as expected, instead of let it crash at some stage without sending a detailed error.